SEC Compensation Program

 Information Used by Office of Human Resources Staff to Set Pay

-The resume a job candidate submits when applying for an SEC position is used by Office of Human Resources (OHR) Compensation Team to identify creditable relevant and/or specialized experience.
-The SEC encourages job candidates to provide the following information to ensure that compensation is set accurately:
+The résumé that a job candidate submits when applying for an SEC position is used by the Office of Human Resources (OHR) Compensation Team to identify creditable relevant and specialized experience.
+To ensure that your experience is accurately credited, it is essential that you submit a résumé that includes your complete work history and description of specific job duties, start and end dates for each position, and full and part time work done.

 Base Pay Ranges